appfeel/reactive-forms/readme.md

 # RoadMap

 [ ] remove rxjs dependency
-[ ] remove test-component compilation at build time
+[ ] add typings for typescript, so we can validate .patch and .set with formGroup definition [ ] remove test-component compilation at build time
 [ ] test/verify validators behaviour